nazmulhyder/nazmulhyder/README.md

 <h1 align="center">Hi 👋, I'm Nazmul Hyder</h1>
 <h3 align="center">I am a Full stack developer.</h3>
-- 🔭 Software Engineer with over 5 years of experience in C#, .NET technologies, and Angular, Passionate about building scalable, secure web applications in FinTech and GovTech, and Manufacturing space.
-Demonstrated success in optimising SQL performance and managing high user traffic with minimal latency.
+<p>- 🔭 Software Engineer with over 5 years of experience in C#, .NET technologies, and Angular, Passionate about building scalable, secure web applications in FinTech and GovTech, and Manufacturing space.
+Demonstrated success in optimising SQL performance and managing
+   high user traffic with minimal latency.
 Skilled in TDD, OOP, and SOLID principles, with a focus on high-quality, reliable solutions.
-Actively seeking to drive innovation and contribute to impactful projects within a collaborative, Agile team environment.
+Actively seeking to drive innovation and contribute to impactful projects within a collaborative, Agile team environment. </p>
-- I hold a Bachelor’s degree in Computer Science and Engineering from United International University, Bangladesh, and I’m fully committed to continuous learning and contributing to innovative projects.
+<p>- I have completed a Bachelor’s degree in Computer Science and Engineering from United International University, Bangladesh, and I’m fully committed to continuous learning and contributing to innovative projects.<p>

 - 💬 Ask me about **C#, .NET technologies, Angular, SQL Server, ADO.NET, Dapper ORM, Entity Framework, Web API, TDD, LINQ**
 - 💬 Upgrading my skills with TDD, BDD, Docker, Azure CI/CD, and more.